EdgyCrypt/Static_Code_Checker/Project_Charter.md

 ## PROJECT CHARTER

 Static_Code_Checker is a system used to help students check their own code and professors to grade a system.
-It takes input, output and an excutable file and compares the two outputs.
+It takes input, output and an executable file and compares the two outputs.

 ### ABSTRACT